smy1/swlab/python/README.md

 - __excel__: What is the path and name of the Excel file that contains arguments regarding subfolder names, video timing, and cropping details?
 - __other parameters__: Leave them as "None" here since the arguments are found in the Excel file.
 See the [examples.py](./examples.py) script for how to manually pass arguments to these parameters.

-In the __excel file__ (see Figure 2 below), we should have seven columns that correspond to the last few parameters of this function (i.e., "children", "start", "end", "x1", "x2", "y1", and "y2").
+In _Column _excel file__ (see Figure 2 below), we should have seven columns that correspond to the last few parameters of this function (i.e., "children", "start", "end", "x1", "x2", "y1", and "y2").
 While these names can be changed to something else that is more intuitive (or even written in another language), the information _must_ be in entered in this order.

 <img src="https://github.com/smy1/swlab/blob/main/script/py_eg_xl_crop.png" width=auto height="280">

 __Figure 2__: _An example of an Excel file for the crop function._

 In Figure 2 above:
-- The _first column_ (or the parameter __"children"__) must contain the name of the first-level subfolders in which the videos are stored.
+- _Column A_ (or the parameter __"children"__) must contain the name of the first-level subfolders in which the videos are stored.
-- The _second column_ (or the parameter __"start"__) contains the time at which the task started (in seconds) in the video recording of each of the particpant.
+- _Column B_ (or the parameter __"start"__) contains the time at which the task started (in seconds) in the video recording of each of the particpant.
 This is assuming that we also want to clip the video in additional to cropping it.
-- The _third column_ (or the parameter __"end"__) contains the time at which the recording ended (again, in seconds).
+- _Column C_ (or the parameter __"end"__) contains the time at which the recording ended (again, in seconds).
 This can be left blank if the duration of the task is always the same for everyone (see the parameter "dur" above).
-- The _fourth column_ (or the parameter __"x1"__) onwards requires a number to determine the area of the video that we want to crop. x1 refers to the start of the width of cropping area.
+- _Column D_ (or the parameter __"x1"__) onwards requires a number to determine the area of the video that we want to crop. "x1" refers to the start of the width of cropping area.
-- The _fifth column_ (or the parameter __"x2"__) refers to the end of the width of cropping area.
+- _Column E_ (or the parameter __"x2"__) refers to the end of the width of cropping area.
-- The _sixth column_ (or the parameter __"y1"__) refers to the start of the height of cropping area.
+- _Column F_ (or the parameter __"y1"__) refers to the start of the height of cropping area.
-- The _seventh column_ (or the parameter __"y2"__) refers to the end of the height of cropping area.
+- _Column G_ (or the parameter __"y2"__) refers to the end of the height of cropping area.

 And if the explanation for the cropping details is unclear, Figure 3 below should be helpful.